This blog is a continuation of the recent entry on the Tour of Israel in late May to early June 2014 (

-Our Day 5 tour on 31 May 2014 started with departure from our hotel in Jerusalem.
+Our Day 5 tour on 31 May 2014 started with checking out from our hotel in Jerusalem.
 Our bus took us to the Shepherd's Field after passing through Bethlehem.

 Bethleham was probably a little known settlement until Prophet Micah uttered a prophesy around 700 BC foretelling that a ruler would come out of this small place to rule Israel (Micah 5:2).
 By late first century AD, the influx of pilgrims to Bethlehem permanently linked this place as the earthly birth place of Jesus.